Disorder and diffuse scattering in single-chirality (TaSe$_4$)$_2$I crystals: Results and Discussion

 This iodine deficiency is likely related to the electrical resistance of (TaSe$_4$)$_2$I, which is well-documented in the vicinity of the CDW temperature \cite{maki_charge_1983, wang_charge_1983, forro_hall_1987, gooth_axionic_2019}, and later found to contain a semiconductor-semiconductor phase transition \cite{tournier-colletta_electronic_2013,kim_kramers-weyl_2021}.
-Below the transition temperature, the observed temperature dependence is not unexpected due to the band gaps created by the CDW order.
+Below the transition temperature, the observed temperature dependence is not unexpected due to the opening of band gaps.
 Above the transition temperature, however, the \tsi\ resistance is in stark contrast to the DFT-calculated band structure of the ideal, high-temperature structure, which places the Fermi level above the Weyl nodes, seeming to imply metallic conductivity.
-Previous studies stress the importance of the electron-phonon interaction as a basis for this resistivity behavior.
+Previous studies stress the importance of the electron-phonon interaction in \tsi\ as a basis for this resistivity behavior \cite{crepaldi_optically_2022, perfetti_spectroscopic_2001}.
 Vacancies from the iodine deficiency have also been proposed to underlie this discrepancy, along with transverse displacements of Ta ions.\cite{tournier-colletta_electronic_2013} Both could lead to the observed transport behavior.
 The iodine vacancies likely contribute to the high-temperature disorder that we explore in Section \ref{diffuse}.

 With an understanding of the intensity distribution of a scattering pattern, we can determine if our material contains a chiral domain boundary.
 Friedel's law dictates the existence of indistinguishable points within reciprocal space known as Friedel pairs, points with inverted phase but identical amplitudes.
 If a crystal has centrosymmetric symmetry the Friedel pairs will have exactly the same amplitudes.
 When symmetry is broken, the Bragg reflection positions are not altered.
-Instead, the intensities of Friedel points differ when dynamical absorption effects are considered.
-This distinction is utilized in the calculation of the Flack parameter \cite{flack_enantiomorph-polarity_1983,flack_use_2008,parsons_use_2013,watkin_howard_2020}, a refinement factor used for determining chirality and given in the form
+Instead, the intensities of Friedel points differ when dynamical absorption effects are considered in crystals containing species of differing atomic numbers.
+This distinction is utilized in the calculation of the Flack parameter \cite{flack_enantiomorph-polarity_1983,flack_use_2008,parsons_use_2013,watkin_howard_2020,valentin-perez_chirality_2022}, a refinement factor used for determining chirality and given in the form